-25 farmers formed Nano Challa Cooperative in 2004.
-It now represents 256 members, with Wondimu Bekele acting as Chairman and Hailu Woldehb as the Industry Manager.
+Twenty-five farmers formed Nano Challa Cooperative in 2004.
+It quickly grew to 256 members, with Wondimu Bekele acting as Chairman and Hailu Woldehb as the Industry Manager.
 The cooperative members span a diverse blend of peoples from different parts of Ethiopia.
 During the 1980’s, many Ethiopians from the more densely populated, arid parts of the country were relocated to the fertile highlands in the west like the Gera District.

 Upon visiting Nano Challa in 2010, Stumptown’s Green Coffee team immediately noticed the quality of their harvest and the active improvements to their processing operation.
 Nano Challa represents an immaculately clean, washed processed version of what could be some of the oldest Arabica strains in the world.